Before we guide you through how to change MAC address, let’s cover a little bit about the basics of MAC for the new users.

 How to Change MAC Address in Mac OS

-In the Mac OS, the Preferences panel shows MAC address of every network interfaces, but it does not let you alter it.
+In the Mac OS, the Preferences panel shows the MAC address of every network interfaces, but it does not let you alter it.
 You may do it with a solitary command.

-1. Firstly, you have to open Terminal window by visiting Finder> Applications > Utilities > Terminal OR you can simply search the Terminal in search bar of your Mac.
+1. Firstly, you have to open Terminal window by visiting Finder> Applications > Utilities > Terminal OR you can simply search the Terminal in the search bar of your Mac.
 Once Terminal is opened, run this command-

 sudo ifconfig en0 xx:xx:xx:xx:xx:xx